Docker is a tool designed to create, deploy, and run applications using containers.

 We use the public docker registry in this example, but you can also set up a private registry to distribute the image on your infrastructure.

-It is required to have a Docker account for this part of the tutorial.
-If you don’t have one, you can create an account at hub.docker.com.
+For this part of the tutorial you need a Docker account.
+If you do not have one, you can create an account at hub.docker.com.

 docker login